 None, then move the mouse to the position indicated by the SET POINT button.
 Otherwise choose a direction (up, down, left or right) and the distance in pixels to move before releasing the mouse button.

-The String option enters text into a text field that currently has focus (it will occur after the effect of any Action above), for instance in a login/password field.
+The String option enters text into the text field in the interface that currently has focus (it will occur after the effect of any Action above), for instance in a login/password field.
 It can also emit special characters such as the Windows key.
 For more detailed information, see the following page that describes the String field.